 A Witch well known to everyone is “Pai Cipriano” and just like him there are a multitude of spirits.

-As in Umbanda souls are always evolving, there is no specific rule to follow that in that line only black and old will work, as well as the offerings intended for them.
+As in Umbanda religion souls are always evolving, there is no specific rule to follow that in this line only blacks and old people will work, as well as the offerings destined for them.

 Not all “old blacks” like bitter and feijoada coffee, many work with sugarcane juice, coconut water, wine, pure water, honey (cachaça with honey), liqueurs and so on.